- Teaches students:

 My musical experience started with piano lessons at age 9, and I continued for 6 years.
 I loved lessons, and excelled at reading music, which was a great asset as I progressed.
 In High School, a friend connected me with the band director, who was looking for someone that could read music.
 I played bass clarinet in the symphonic band, and this was my first exposure to a large group.
 I developed a significant appreciation for other instruments, as well as playing in an ensemble and following a director.

 After graduation, I started playing piano professionally with bands and other ensembles, in a wide variety of venues, places and events.
-At age 20, I studied classical piano for 2 years with a professor at Spring Arbor University in Spring Arbor MI, and at age 22, I was awarded a music scholarship at Jackson Community College in Jackson MI.
+At age 20, I studied classical piano for 2 years with a professor at Spring Arbor University in Spring Arbor MI, and at age 22, I was awarded a FULL MUSIC SCHOLARSHIP at Jackson Community College in Jackson MI.
 At JCC, I led the band on the piano and sang for the Jazz Show Choir, accompanied and sang in the Concert Choir, and I was also employed at the college playing for voice classes.
 I received a 4.0 GPA in advanced music theory and ear training while there.

 After college, I was hired at a church in Ypsilanti MI, playing organ and piano, and I am currently employed as a praise band director and accompanist at a church in Belleville MI.
-In addition to that, I also have a lot of fun playing in a jazz and a country/southern rock group, and various choirs.
-In addition to playing, I also tune pianos, and do minor maintenance.
+I also have a lot of fun playing in various jazz groups and choirs, and tune pianos professionally.

 Music is such a huge part of me.
 It enriches my life in so many ways, and this is my goal for all of my students; to have an experience that has a lasting positive effect on their lives!